 For more info and tips, be sure to also check out Plastic in the Ocean: What Can I Do About Plastic Pollution?

-1. Microplastics in the Oceans: Clothes made of Synthetic Fibers
+1. Clothes Made of Synthetic Fibers

 Every time we wash shirts, jackets or sweat pants made of synthetics, these items shed minute plastic fibers.
 To date, it is still not yet technologically possible to effectively filter these microfibers from wastewater – neither through your washing machine nor via water purification methods.
 This is how tiny microplastics are channeled out into the ocean or found in the fertilizer made from sewage sludge spread amongst a local farm’s field.

 It’s not just sportswear or fleece garments; a shocking number of everyday clothing items are laced with synthetic fibers.
 Why?
 They’re cheap.
 It’s everyday t-shirts, hoodies, leggings and socks – particularly common in the industry for discount apparel.